lucixlu/lucixlu.github.io/_pages/cv.md

 Research experience
 ----
 * **Research Assistant**
-  * **Chinese Academy of Agriculture**, Hohhot, China (summer 2021)
+  * **Chinese Academy of Agricultural Sciences**, Hohhot, China (summer 2021)
   * Supervisor: Dr. Li Ping
-  * Finished an analytical report on global forage and grass-fed livestock production policies and initiatives for the Chinese Academy of Agriculture
+  * Finished an analytical report on global forage and grass-fed livestock production policies and initiatives for the Chinese Academy of Agricultural Sciences

 Work experience
 ----